About the project

 Barrytown Mineral Project Mine

 The Barrytown Mineral Project Mine will extract and process ilmenite, garnet, zircon and gold on private farmland at Barrytown Flats on the West Coast, New Zealand.
-The minerals will also be processed on the West Coast, adding significant value prior to export.

 Using industry best practice techniques, the mine will operate on a continuous land rehabilitation process.
 When mining is completed, the land will be restored to productive pasture with an improved contour, and with the additional benefits of stock fencing and riparian planting of waterways and wetlands surrounding the farm.
 The final land levelling will ensure that the seaward side of the site remains at the same height it is now, as a defence against erosion.